-The Principal only receives remuneration in respect of services he provides undertaking the role of Principal and not in respect of his services as trustee.
+The Principal only receives remuneration in respect of services she provides undertaking the role of Principal and not in respect of his services as trustee.
 No trustees received any payments from the Academy in respect of their role as trustees.
 The value of the trustee's remuneration was as follows:

-2021 2020
+2022 2021 £'000

-£'000 £'000
+£'000 £ 000

 Aidan Sadgrove, Principal

 .
-Remuneration 80-85 75 - 80
+Remuneration 80-85

 .
+Employer's pension contributions 15-20

+Joanne Addleton, Principal

+.
+Remuneration 65-70

-Employer's pension contributions 15-20 15 - 20
+.
+Employer's pension contributions 15-20

+Maria Craster, Staff Trustee

+.
+Remuneration 45-50

+.
+Employer's pension contributions 11-15

-During the period ended 31 August 2021 no travel and subsistence expenses were reimbursed to trustees (2020 - none).
+During the period ended 31 August 2022 no travel and subsistence expenses were reimbursed to trustees (2021 - none).